animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 ## <a id="annotation-configuration-support"></a>Annotation Configuration Support

-Finally, Spring Data for GemFire provides annotation configuration support for `LuceneIndexes`.
+Finally, Spring Data for VMware GemFire provides annotation configuration support for `LuceneIndexes`.

 You can express `LuceneIndexes` directly on your application domain